smartnsoft/ModernApp4Me/README.md

 ##Documentation

+The documentation (chm format) is available into the `doc` directory of each module.

 For a full example see the **WP8.Sample** app in the repository or read the [Getting Started](https://github.com/smartnsoft/ModernApp4Me/wiki/Getting-Started) wiki page.

 ##Help and Support